Most people know to stay away from Bluehost, but if you don’t, here’s your warning.

 - No automatic backups on lower plans

-- Mediocre support with long wait times
+- Poor support, long wait times

 - Stay away from Newfold Digital

-- What people say about Bluehost in Facebook Groups
+- What people say about Bluehost in Facebook groups

 1. Too Many Bluehost Affiliates